SSMU Council voted 16 to 7 by secret ballot in favour of suspending Choose Life’s club status on Thursday.

 The students who put forth the two motions claimed that Choose Life had disseminated false health information and exposed students to graphic images associated with abortion and fetal life.
 Additionally, the students felt that past events hosted by the club had threatened safe space for students on campus, and violated SSMU policy.

-On behalf of the authors who presented the resolution to revoke Choose Life’s status, Elaina Kaufman said, “Regardless of whether a formal promise was made, there had been a verbal agreement with SSMU Council and they still contravened the equity policy.”
+On behalf of the authors who presented the resolution to revoke Choose Life’s status, Jane* said, “Regardless of whether a formal promise was made, there had been a verbal agreement with SSMU Council and they still contravened the equity policy.”

 In her rebuttal, Choose Life president Natalie Fohl addressed general questions and apologized for allowing some of her club’s guest speakers to distribute questionable information in the form of pamphlets in the past.
 She conceded that this was a serious issue and explained that the pro-life group Silent No More Awareness had provided the material in question at a Choose Life event in September.
 Included in the pamphlets were statements that linked breast and cervical cancer to abortions, which contradicts statistics from Health Canada.

 Fohl also stated that she did not feel that the club had contravened McGill’s equity policy, explaining that the club’s mandate is to promote respect for human life and human rights from conception, defined as the moment of fertilization.
 Fohl quoted SSMU’s constitution and went on to describe fetuses as victims of oppression.

 “The goal of our group is to promote the well-being of all persons, including those discriminated against based on age,” Fohl said.

 Members of Choose Life contended that they were being treated differently than other clubs, but opponents argued that no other club has pushed the same boundaries.
 Last month, SSMU Council censured a Choose Life event called “Echoes of the Holocaust,” which featured Jose Ruba of the Canadian Centre for Bio-Ethical Reform.